ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 ### --- Logs ---

-When issues occur on a Linux system a helpful message is (sometimes but not exclusively) printed to the application’s error log.
+When issues occur on a Linux system a helpful message is (sometimes but not exclusively) printed to the application error log.
 Commonly these are found in respective paths below.

 ### Magento Log Location:
 ```bash